 AFIA works to prevent accidents that result in injury.
 However, in the event that any accident happens staff will respond immediately and determine the most appropriate course of action.
-In the event of a medical emergency when the parents or guardian cannot be immediately reached, the staff of AFIA will make reasonable medical decisions for the student until a parent or guardian is available.
+In the event of a medical emergency when a parent or caregiver cannot be immediately reached, the staff of AFIA will make reasonable medical decisions for the student until a parent or caregiver is available.

-If an accident occurs an administrator will immediately be notified and a detailed incident report will be completed.
-The student's parent will be notified as soon as possible.
+If an accident occurs, an administrator is notified and a detailed incident report is completed and the parent(s) or caregiver is notified as soon as possible.